How 2-Day Shipping Works and Why You Should Offer It

 Today’s shoppers want the convenience of buying online with the gratification of getting their orders ASAP.
 And you can’t blame them.
 Giants like Amazon and Walmart have set the norm for the eCommerce industry by offering their customers two-day and even same-day shipping options.

 As a small retailer, you risk losing your customers if you can’t guarantee their ‘inalienable right’ to expedited delivery.
-Studies have shown that 26% of online shoppers abandon their carts due to slow shipping and 53% consider delivery time an essential factor when evaluating their orders.
+Studies have shown that 26% of online shoppers abandon their carts due to slow shipping, and 53% consider delivery time an essential factor when evaluating their orders.

 Well, the answer isn’t straightforward.
 But we can tell you it’s not impossible.
-In this guide, we let you in on the most important things you need to know about two-day shipping and how you can offer it to your customers.
+In this article, we let you in on the most important things you need to know about two-day shipping and how you can offer it to your customers.

 What Does 2-Day Shipping Mean?

 When you offer two-day shipping, you deliver consumer purchases within two days of the order.
 Today’s online consumers tend to be impatient, so two-day shipping is essential to your eCommerce strategy.

 How can you benefit from two-day deliveries?
 Here are some ways two-day delivery can provide a business advantage: